ishafizan/orientdb/tutorial/README.md

 - Example 13: Find top 3 Restaurants with most visits
 - Example 14: Find top 3 Restaurants with most reviews
 - Example 15: Find the top 3 nationality of the tourists that have eaten at Restaurant with Id 26
+- Example 16: Find all Locations connected to Customer with OrderedId 1, and their Reviews (if any)
+- Example 17: Find all Locations visited by Colins's friends

 ### create venv
 ```